 - To prepare for the ACADEMIC WRITING TASK 2 you need to analyze and brainstorm different essay topics so that you have a range of ideas on IELTS –type questions.
 You could procure the essay question types from the internet.
 Reading up sample essays would also help in building a good pool of examples that can be used when required.

 - After brainstorming for ideas, you would have to plan the writing of the essay.
-Always good to start with introducing the topic and establishing your point of view on the subject.
+Always good to start by introducing the topic and establishing your point of view on the subject.
 The introductory paragraph can also contain the examples you plan to use in the rest of the essay.
 The subsequent paragraphs will contain an elaboration of the examples mentioned in the introductory paragraph, while the concluding paragraph will tie the examples back to the main point of view.

-- To spruce up the essay it is good to use an argumentative style of writing.
-To be able to write argumentatively it is important to use certain words and phrases such as, While/although ; despite the fact, It could be argued etc.
+- To spruce, up the essay, it is good to use an argumentative style of writing.
+To be able to write argumentatively it is important to use certain words and phrases such as, While/ although; despite the fact, It could be argued etc.

-- The ACADEMIC TASK 1 is about understanding graphic information.
+- The ACADEMIC TASK 1 is about understanding graphics information.
 A good tip would be to work on pie charts or bar diagrams or tables of information presented in newspapers or business articles.
-Alternatively you can draw a pie chart to show what percentage of time you spend on the following activities in an average week: watching TV, working, studying, sleeping, using the internet, doing sport, doing other activities.
+Alternatively, you can draw a pie chart to show what percentage of time you spend on the following activities in an average week: watching TV, working, studying, sleeping, using the internet, doing sport, doing other activities.
 The next step would be to write a summary of the information you have provided in the chart.
 Simple, isn’t it?

 - The WRITING TASK 1of the GENERAL TRAINING module requires that the candidate write a formal or informal letter depending on the purpose of the letter.
 The instructions in the task will describe a situation and tell you exactly who to write to.
 This is followed by 3 bulleted points which help you to organize the content of your letter.
 The trick is to adhere to the bulleted points all the time.
 If the bulleted points are not dealt with either directly or remotely, you will not secure more than Band 4 for content.